HewlettPackard/shs-libfabric/man/fi_cxi.7.md

     accessible by the CPU with load/store operations.

 *FI_CXI_OPTIMIZED_MRS*
 :   Enables optimized memory regions.
-See section *CXI Domain Extensions* on how
+See section
-    to enable/disable optimized MRs at the domain level instead of for the global process/job.
+    *CXI Domain Control Extensions* on how to enable/disable optimized MRs at the domain level instead of for the global process/job.

 *FI_CXI_MR_MATCH_EVENTS*
 :   Enabling MR match events in a client/server environment can be used